If you've blocked our ad, please consider unblocking it.

 - Entry 09 only displays the first 8 characters in battle - リザード シャーマ Enemy names in the prototype can be up to 10 bytes, but the programming to display them only reads 8 bytes.
 The Japanese retail version shortens the maximum name length to 8 bytes, and required this enemy name to be changed in order to fit.

-Several kanji in the prototype were updated slightly in order to increase legibility in the final version.
+Several Japanese characters in the prototype were updated slightly in order to increase legibility in the final version.

 Character $15 - The centered dot (known as an interpunct) swapped position with the three ellipses ($06EC, below).
 The reason for this change is the space saved when the more frequently occurring character can be represented by one byte instead of two.